Jelly-RDF/jelly-jvm/docs/docs/index.md

 ### Jelly-SPARQL (experimental)

-Jelly-SPARQL is an efficient columnar format for SPARQL query results (solution sequences).
+Jelly-SPARQL is an efficient columnar format for SPARQL query results (solution sequences and boolean ASK results).
 Jelly-JVM has an experimental implementation of Jelly-SPARQL:

 - `jelly-core-sparql` – core generic code for serializing/deserializing Jelly-SPARQL data.
 You need an additional module (like `jelly-jena-sparql`) to integrate it with a specific RDF library.
     - {{ java_module_badges('core-sparql') }}